HomeNewsOur CommunityLa Panamericana Sets Initiatives at Global Outlook

 Pan American sets initiatives in Global Outlook

-Mexico City, May 24, 2024.- With the aim of joining the front against global challenges and exploring opportunities in our country, the Postgraduate area of the Universidad Panamericana held the event Global Outlookevent, in which, with the participation of experts, various initiatives for a better reality were proposed.
+Mexico City, May 24, 2024.— With the aim of joining the effort to address global challenges and explore opportunities in our country, the Graduate Studies Department at the Universidad Panamericana held the event Global Outlook, in which, with the participation of experts, various initiatives for a better future were proposed.

-Present at the event on behalf of Panamericana were Dr. Santiago García Álvarez, Rector of Universidad Panamericana, Mexico City campus, and Almudena Vaca Romero, Director of Strategy, Development and Quality.
+Representing the Panamericana University at the event were Dr. Santiago García Álvarez, president of the Universidad Panamericana Mexico City campus, and Almudena Vaca Romero, director of Strategy, Development, and Quality.

-Dr. Garcia welcomed those present and spoke about the importance of this type of event for the university: "we are very interested in having more interdisciplinary dialogue, that is, not only the technical association of each postgraduate course, in its own faculty, but also forums for dialogue among all of them".
+In his opening remarks, Dr. García addressed the audience, speaking about the importance of this type of event for the university:“We are very interested in fostering more interdisciplinary dialogue—that is, not just the technical collaboration within each graduate program in its own faculty, but also forums for dialogue among everyone.”

 Pan American sets initiatives in Global Outlook